 Synchronize across the company.
 Big marketing promotions can drive major support traffic, and IT maintenance operations can be disruptive.
 Work closely with your colleagues to plan around busy periods.

 Update your support documentation.
 A comprehensive, intuitive, easy-to-navigate knowledge base is a massive time saver and resource for both customers and your team.
-See our knowledge base playlist for practical tips.
+See our knowledge base for practical tips.

 Prepare responses.
 Review last year’s customer conversations and frequently visited knowledge base articles for common rush time scenarios (delayed responses, shipping issues, etc.), and pre-write answers.
 Learn more.

 - Impact: High

 - Level of difficulty: Medium

 Even if you don’t have time for structural changes right now, there are a ton of things you can do to prepare yourself and your staff for rush times.

 - Use workflows and filters to tag or split out basic questions that non-support team members can help with.